 PEPCO offers a variety of rebates to Maryland customers who purchase select energy efficient products.
 Rebates are available on light bulbs, refrigerators, freezers, clothes washers, dehumidifiers, room a/c units, water heaters, heat pump water heaters, HVAC equipment and equipment tune-ups.
 All appliances must be Energy Star and water heaters must have an Efficiency Factor of at least 0.93 to receive rebate.
 All HVAC equipment must meet program efficiency requirements in order to receive rebates.

-Delmarva Power and Light Company offers the Home Performance with Energy Star Program, which provides incentives for residential customers who have audits performed by participating contractors.
+The Potomac Electric Power Company (PEPCO) offers the Home Performance with Energy Star Program which provides incentives for residential customers who have audits performed by participating contractors.
 This is a whole-house approach to meeting the MD executive goal to reduce electricity consumption by 15% per person by 2015.
 An energy audit of homes will determine the most effective and appropriate energy saving measures for customers.

 Pepco's Enhanced Commissioning Program offers building design and commissioning incentives to commercial, industrial, governmental and institutional customers planning large new buildings.
 Assistance and resources are made available to customers to ensure efficient building construction and operation.
 Up to $20,000 in cash incentives are available to participating customers.
 Implemented measures may involve HVAC and energy management systems, including lighting controls.
 Buildings must be 100,000 square feet or larger to participate in the program.